sonjaka/graph-rewriting-as-a-service/README.md

 ## SwaggerUI / OpenAPI

-When the server is running, you can access SwaggerUI / OpenAPI via the following url:
+When the server is running, you can access the SwaggerUI / OpenAPI documentation via the following url:

 https://<api_host>:<api_port>/documentation
-This will show API Endpoints